Houston Legal Separation Attorney

 Call Our Houston Separation Attorney for Help with Your Separation or Divorce Case

 If you and your spouse are seeking legal separation, The Queenan Law Firm’s Houston legal separation lawyers might be able to help.
 Although there is no official “legal separation” in Texas, spouses can move apart and live separately while staying married, whether that be a permanent solution, a temporary separation, or a step on the way to divorce.
 Talk to our attorneys today for help with your case and help making a separation agreement.
-Call our law offices today at (817) 476-1797 to set up a free case consultation.
+Call our law offices today at (817) 476-1797 to set up a confidential case consultation.